 Fig 5.
-SNP distribution of all sites along mature miRNA, both conserved miRNAs (blue) and non-conserved miRNAs (red).
+Positional SNP distribution of conserved miRNAs (blue) and non-conserved miRNAs (red).

 X-axis is the sites in mature miRNA from 5’end - 3’end, and y-axis is SNP frequency which is calculated as number of SNPs at this site divided by number of miRNAs;

+Positive correlations between positional SNP frequencies of conserved miRNAs and cognate targets reveal co-evolving constrain

+To further utilize the 3K data to investigate the functional Correlations between SNP frequencies along mature miRNAs and the corresponding positions on its binding sites may reflect functional importance.

-Since conserved miRNAs have more identifiable targets than non-conserved miRNAs in plants [8] and are functionally more important, we studied only binding sites of genes targeted by conserved miRNAs.
-Plant miRNA regulates target mRNA through complementarity, which is determined by positions along miRNA and its binding site on the cognate target.
-And SNP frequencies of positions along rice miRNA and its binding sites may reflect the correlation between them.
+Since conserved miRNAs have more identifiable targets than non-conserved miRNAs in plants [9] and are functionally more important, we only studied the binding sites of genes targeted by conserved miRNAs here.
 Also, the diversified importance of positions along mature miRNAs and binding sites may be reflected by the difference of SNP frequencies of varied positions.
-With the help of online miRNA target prediction tool, psRNATarget [9] and transcriptome-wide degradome validation of rice miRNA targets [10], a total number of 823 genes were found being targeted by conserved miRNAs.
+With the help of online miRNA target prediction tool, psRNATarget [10] and transcriptome-wide degradome validation of rice miRNA targets [11], a total number of 823 genes were found being targeted by conserved miRNAs.
 Then distribution of SNP frequencies of positions along both conserved miRNAs and their binding sites was shown side-by-side in a bar-plot (Fig. 6).

 Compared with conserved mature miRNAs, SNP frequency of each position of miRNA binding site was higher, and this suggested that selection pressure upon conserved mature miRNAs is higher than that upon binding site on cognate targets.
 For plant miRNA regulates multiple targets with high complementarity, more restrictions would be added to mature miRNA and possibly cause the SNP frequency along mature miRNAs to be lower than that along miRNA binding sites.
 The positions with highest SNP frequencies were position 12, 5 and 9; while the positions with lowest SNP frequencies were position 19, 1 and 7.
 The highest SNP frequency (0.1289) of positions in miRNA binding site was more than doubled higher compared with the lowest SNP frequency (0.0535), meanwhile, the highest SNP frequency of positions in conserved miRNA (0.0682) was tripled higher compared with the lowest SNP frequency (0.0227).
 The great difference between SNP frequencies along both conserved miRNA and its binding site implies the importance of positions to the miRNA:target interaction is diversified.
 Furthermore, Pearson correlation coefficient between SNP frequencies of all positions along conserved miRNAs and that of positions along miRNA binding sites was calculated to be 0.5891, which indicated a moderate positive linear relationship, and the p-value was 0.002455 with null hypothesis that there was no correlation between them, which was less than 0.05 and meant a significant correlation between them.
 The Pearson correlation test shew a positive correlation between SNP frequencies of positions in conserved miRNA and its binding sites and suggested the co-evolution of miRNAs and its binding sites.